 UCLA fires Steve Alford as basketball coach after 6 seasons

-LOS ANGELES (AP) — Steve Alford has been fired as UCLA basketball coach after six seasons, with the Bruins mired in a four-game skid that included losses at home to Belmont and Liberty.
+LOS ANGELES (AP) — Steve Alford was fired as UCLA basketball coach in his sixth season on Monday, with the Bruins mired in a four-game skid that included losses at home to Belmont and Liberty.

-Athletic director Dan Guerrero said Monday that assistant Murry Bartow will serve as interim coach through the end of the season.
+Athletic director Dan Guerrero said assistant Murry Bartow will serve as interim coach through the end of the season.

 UCLA is 7-6 and in danger of missing the NCAA Tournament despite a talented roster that includes sophomore Kris Wilkes and freshman Moses Brown.